laupatje/IBM-Capstone-Project/README.md

 \
 In the jupyter notebooks numbered from 1-8 you'll find the different analyses from the modules Applied Data Science Capstone modules.\
 In the python script you'll find the code for the Dash visualization app.\
-You'll also find the Capstone project powerpoint presentation with a summary the results.
+You'll also find a PDF of the Capstone project powerpoint presentation with a summary of the results.